1989 Liberal Party of Australia leadership spill: Aftermath

-Fred Chaney succeeded Peacock as Deputy Leader.
-Declining Peacock's offer of Shadow Minister for Education, Howard went to the backbench and a new period of party disunity ensued which was highlighted by a Four Corners episode detailing the coup against Howard.
-In October Howard did accept an offer to return to the frontbench as Shadow Minister for Industry, Technology and Commerce.
+This spill saw Peacock return to the leadership almost four years after his resignation in September 1985.
+Chaney succeeded Peacock as Deputy Leader.
+Declining Peacock's offer of Shadow Minister for Education, Howard went to the backbenches.
+Howard expressed his doubts on a future leadership comeback famously saying it would be "like Lazarus with a triple bypass".Later, in October, Howard did accept an offer to return to the frontbench as Shadow Minister for Industry, Technology and Commerce.